 Many companies that have deployed traditional, IT-centric business intelligence struggle with user adoption.
 The problem?
-Frequent bottlenecks, limited data exploration capabilities, and a lack of relevant and timely insight leads to a poor overall user experience—resulting in adoption rates that have hovered around 22 percent for the past decade.
+Frequent bottlenecks, limited data exploration capabilities, and a lack of relevant and timely insight leads to a poor overall user experience—resulting in adoption rates that have hovered around 22 percent for the past several years.

 Self-service BI can be an invaluable bridge for organizations that are struggling to get users of board with BI.
 It allows individuals to connect with data in meaningful ways and enables a more flexible, responsive approach to analysis and reporting.
 Employees are empowered to import and model data, build interactive dashboards, and create their own reports—freeing up the IT team to focus on business-critical needs.

 Thinking about taking this approach to business intelligence?
 Here are four ways you can make the most out of your company’s self-service BI strategy:

 To help employees get started with self-service BI, it’s essential to give them access to accurate and relevant information.
 This makes it easy for them to create their own reports and visualizations and build confidence with their new capabilities—making them more likely to continue to use the solution their company has invested in.